veerendrababum/Credit_Card_Fraud_Detection/README.md

 <img src="https://github.com/veerendrababum/Credit_Card_Fraud_Detection/blob/master/images/datatypes.PNG" width="225" height = "425">

-All columns have the correct data types and it makes sense to have data types as only int and float since the data set contains only numerical variables(V1 to V28 are transformed with PCA so they are only float type and we observed time and amount columns have numerical values of type float and our response varibale "Class" has two values Fraud - 1, Not Fraud - 0 so it is integer type).
+All columns have the correct data types and it makes sense to have data types as only int and float since the dataset contains only numerical variables (V1 to V28 are transformed with PCA so they are only float type and we observed time and amount columns have numerical values of type float and our response varibale "Class" has two values Fraud - 1, Not Fraud - 0 so it is integer type).

 # 2.2 Exploratory Data Analysis